Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: The BRST charge

 You can find the proof of BRST symmetry of the Faddeev -- Popov effective action for Yang -- Mills fields in any book on quantum field theory \cite{Weinberg}.
 In the case of gravity we deal with space-time symmetry, and we should take into account explicit dependence of the Lagrangian and the measure on space-time coordinates.
+In the early papers on Quantum Gravity enough attention was not been paid to this circumstance which singles out gravity among other gauge fields (see \cite{DeWitt1} and references therein).
 One can check that the sum of gauge-fixing and ghost parts of the action (\ref{gfix-act1}), (\ref{ghost-act1}) is not invariant under transformations (\ref{delN1}) -- (\ref{coord.tr}).
 In some works the BRST invariance is guaranteed by asymptotical boundary conditions for ghosts and Lagrange multipliers \cite{Hennaux,Hall}.
 The legitimacy of asymptotic boundary conditions is questionable in the case of space-time of arbitrary topology.
 Therefore, we seek for a BRST invariant form of the action without appealing to any additional conditions.
 One can check that to ensure its BRST invariance we have to add to the action the following term containing only full derivatives and not affecting the set of equations obtained in Section 2:

 As was mentioned in Section 2, the gravitational part of the action in (\ref{full-act2}) is not invariant under gauge transformation and, therefore under BRST transformations (\ref{delN1}) -- (\ref{delW1}).
 Then, we should return to the gravitational action (\ref{grav-act1}).
 Now we deal with the Lagrangian which involves second derivatives of metric components and ghosts.
 The BRST charge is constructed in accordance with the Noether theorem generalized for theories with high derivatives: